snr-laboratory/snrlab-microfab-trial0/doc/ALD/Journal.md

 - To activate the relay, the LED must light up.
 This only happens when the IN pin is pulled to LOW (0V), creating a voltage difference for current to flow.
 - This is a common and safer "fail-safe" design.
 If the Arduino crashes or reboots, its pins will default to a HIGH state, which keeps all your relays (pyrophoric TMA valves) safely OFF.

+---
 ## Task for 20251027

-* Spikes before stabilization is mechanical contact bounce.
+**Spikes before stabilization is mechanical contact bounce.
 4.32ms is the latency (the time it takes for the metal arm inside the relay to move).
-The spikes after that are the arm physically "bouncing" against its contact point (120us).
+The spikes after that are the arm physically "bouncing" against its contact point (120us).**

 ### Relay board and code
 Relay is built to be Active-LOW (optocoupler to protect Arduino --> requires activating an LED - Active low).
 It will only turn ON when it receives a LOW signal.